Democracy Monument

 The monument was designed by Maeo Aphaiyawong an architect and the Italian sculptor Corrado Feroci, who became a Thai citizen and used the Thai name Silpa Bhirasi.
 Silpa Bhirasi was invited to Siam to teach modern sculpting.
 He was the designer and sculptor of many of Bangkok’s best known monuments such as the Democracy Monument as well as the Victory Monument and the King Rama VI statue in Lumphini Park as well as the King Rama I at Memorial Bridge in Bangkok.
 In 1943, he founded what later became Silpakorn University – the University of Fine Arts.

-See also Dusit Palace
+See also Giant Swing

 The design of the monument is interesting.
 The centerpiece of Democracy Monument is a shaped to represent a palm-leaf manuscript which holds the Thai Constitution of 1932.
 There are also two golden offering bowls above a round turret.
 The Constitution is symbolically guarded by four wing type structures representing the four branches of the Thai armed forces – army, navy, air force and police – which carried out the 1932 coup.